Hemanths2006/multiplication-table/README.md

 ```

 ### Menu Options:
-1️⃣ **Generate Table** → Enter a number, and the program will generate and save the multiplication table.
+1️⃣ **Generate Multiplication Table** → Enter a number, and the program will generate and save the multiplication table.
-2️⃣ **Show Table** → Enter a number to retrieve and display a previously saved table.
+2️⃣ **Show Multiplication Table** → Enter a number to retrieve and display a previously saved table.
 3️⃣ **Exit** → Closes the program.

 ### Example Run
 ```
-Choose an option:
+🌟 Main Menu 🌟
-1️⃣ Generate Table
+1️⃣ Generate Multiplication Table
-2️⃣ Show Table
+2️⃣ Show Multiplication Table
 3️⃣ Exit
-➡️ Enter choice: 1
+➡️ Enter your choice (1, 2, or 3): 1
-Enter number: 5
+Enter a number to generate its multiplication table: 5

-5
+🔢 Multiplication Table of 5:

-10
+5 x 1 = 5
-15
+5 x 2 = 10
 ...
-50
+5 x 10 = 50

-✅ Multiplication table saved as '5s_table.txt'.
+✅ Multiplication table saved as '5_multiplication_table.txt'.
 ```

 ## 📂 File Format